 How many fingers do you have!
-Yes, an exciting five-finger vote is the norm to get the confidence vote of all teams on the final PI planning agenda.
-In this step, teams vote to confirm if their overall objective is on track to be achieved.
+Yes, an exciting five-finger vote is typically how to gauge the confidence of all teams during the final PI planning agenda.
+In this step, teams vote to confirm whether their overall objective is on track to be achieved.

-Team members literally show either one to five fingers for every action item on the PI planning agenda, where any item that gets less than a three-finger vote needs to be addressed immediately to enable the teams to move ahead.
+Team members show either one to five fingers for every action item on the PI planning agenda — any item that gets less than a three-finger vote needs to be addressed immediately so the teams can move ahead.
 In retrospective sessions, overall feedback for the event is collected from all attendees.
 Doing this helps discover what went well and identify possible opportunities for improvement.

 3 steps for effective PI planning